GrupoDiana/ofxBRTLibrary/README.md

 ## Known Issues

-- The addon requires manual setup of the development environment to ensure proper linking with the BRT static libraries.
-Follow the example project structure for guidance.
+- The addon_config.mk file has been created, however, in some versions of OF it seems that the project-generator generates a project that fails to compile the Eigen library, one of our dependencies.
+In any case, the attached example works and compiles correctly in visua studio 2022.
+We could also generate an example for OSX if anyone is interested.

 ## Version History